gapdays/gapdays2017-spring/index.md

 Therefore, this  meeting is mainly  intended for developers of  core GAP who are interested in this  main topic.
-Nevertheless, other participants who want to contribute are also welcome.
+Nevertheless, other participants who want to contribute are most welcome.
 And, of course, suggestions for further topics are welcome as well.

 See  [GAP   Days  Fall   2017](http://gapdays.de/gapdays2017-fall/)  for